Kolomyia: Early 20th century

 In 1900 the Jewish population was 16,568, again nearly 50% of the town's population.
 The Jewish community had a Great Synagogue, and about 30 other synagogues.
 In 1910 Jews were prohibited from selling alcoholic beverages.
 In 1911 they were prohibited from salt and wine occupations.

+During the early 1900s Kolomyia served as one of the most important centres of Ukrainian culture, and was the second largest centre of Ukrainian publishing after Lviv.
+Sich sporting society organised by Kyrylo Trylyovsky spread its activities in the city, aligned with the Ukrainian radical movement.
+A branch of Mykola Lysenko Musical Institute was established in Kolomyia during that period.

 After the outbreak of World War I, the town saw fierce battles between the forces of the Russian Empire and Austria-Hungary.
 Jews were abused for supposedly supporting the Austrians, and many Jewish homes were ransacked and destroyed.
 The Russian advance occupied the town in September 1914.
 In 1915 the Austrians retook the town.

 As a result of the collapse of Austria-Hungary, both the town itself and the surrounding region became disputed between renascent Poland and the West Ukrainian People's Republic.

 Second Polish Republic

-However, during the Polish-Ukrainian War of 1919, it was seized without a fight by the Romanian Land Forces under General Iacob Zadik, and handed over to Polish authorities.
+During the Polish–Ukrainian War of 1919, Kolomyia was seized without a fight by the Romanian Land Forces under General Iacob Zadik, and handed over to Polish authorities.
 According to the Ukrainian Soviet Encyclopedia, it was taken over by the Polish bourgeoisie and land owners.
-During the Polish-Bolshevik 1919 war in Ukraine, a Polish division under General Zeligowski tore through Bessarabia and Bukovina and stopped in Kolomyia during its winter march to Poland.
+During the Polish–Bolshevik 1919 war in Ukraine, a Polish division under General Zeligowski tore through Bessarabia and Bukovina and stopped in Kolomyia during its winter march to Poland.
 Kolomyia was then temporarily occupied by the Romanians and the border was near the town (shtetl) Otynia between Stanislav and Kolomyia.